 Stay in the Wat Ket you’re looking for apartment-style accommodation with a kitchen, you want to be away from the tourist center, you’re a long-stay visitor or digital nomad, you are happy to take public transport, you’re looking for a longer-term bargain.

-Best places to Stay in East Chiang Mai:
+Best places to Stay in East Chiang Mai for first-time tourists:

 Suthep is a suburban area of Chiang Mai that lies on the West side of town.
 It is an extremely convenient choice of location for Chiang Mai Airport, which is right on its doorstep.
 So if you’ll be getting in late or leaving early, then it’s a good place to stay.